“Shakespeare” & The Ornaments of Virtue Part II

 In his prose introduction to the same book, he writes to Bedingfield:

 Whereby as you have been profitted in the translating, so many may reap knowledge by the reading of the same, that shall comfort the afflicted, confirm the doubtful, encourage the coward, and lift up the base-minded man to achieve to any true sum or grade of virtue, whereto ought only the noble thoughts of men to be inclined.
-And because next to the sacred letters of divinity, nothing doth persuade the same more than philosophy, of which your book is plentifully stored… [xvii]
+And because next to the sacred letters of divinity, nothing doth persuade the same more than philosophy, of which your book is plentifully stored… [ix]

 Could there be a higher spiritual purpose in the mind of a writer or poet than for his or her works to, “comfort the afflicted, confirm the doubtful, encourage the coward, and lift up the base-minded man to achieve to any true sum or grade of virtue…”?
 Is this letter not revealing the inner-most ideals and ethics of the man who was, “Shakespeare”?